remzi-arpacidusseau/ostep-projects/initial-utilities/README.md

   into the **getline()** library call (instead of **fgets()**), or roll your own.
-* If **my-grep** is passed no command-line arguments, it should print "my-grep: searchterm [file ...]" and exit with status 1.
+* If **my-grep** is passed no command-line arguments, it should print "my-grep: searchterm [file ...]" (followed by a newline) and exit with status 1.
-* If **my-grep** encounters a file that it cannot open, it should print "my-grep: cannot open file" and exit with status 1.
+* If **my-grep** encounters a file that it cannot open, it should print "my-grep: cannot open file" (followed by a newline) and exit with status 1.
 * In all other cases, **my-grep** should exit with return code 0.
 * If a search term, but no file, is specified, **my-grep** should work, but instead of reading from a file, **my-grep** should read from